- High-speed and high-sensitivity multi-modal confocal imaging with 2 pinhole sizes (25um and 40um)

 8. Click ‘Snap’ for single SRRF image acquisition; Or click ‘Acquire’ for multidimensional image acquisition with SRRF.

 A. Lower down the objective and very gently wipe off the oil or water if an oil or water objective has been used;

 B. Check the online booking calendar and

-1. If next user comes to use the microscope in one hour, close Fusion, log off from your account, and leave the system on;
+1. If next user comes to use the microscope in one hour, close Fusion, and leave the system on;

-2. If nobody will use it in the next hour, turn off the heater of it is used (switch #4), close Fusion and shut down the computer (switch #3), switch off #2 and #1.
+2. If nobody will use it in the next hour, turn off the heater if it has been used (switch #4), close Fusion and shut down the computer (switch #3), switch off #2 and #1.